raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_13.md

 --- task ---

-If you chose the theme 'Life in Space', your program does not save any photos or videos
+If you chose the theme 'Life in space', your program does not save any photos or videos

 --- /task ---

 --- task ---

-If you chose the theme 'Life in Space', your program regularly displays messages or images on the LED matrix, to indicate that an experiment is running
+If you chose the theme 'Life in space', your program regularly displays messages or images on the LED matrix, to indicate that an experiment is running

 --- /task ---

 --- task ---

-If you chose the theme 'Life on Earth', your program does __not__ use the LED matrix
+If you chose the theme 'Life on earth', your program does not use the LED matrix

 --- /task ---